 The Messy Bun Traveler is designed to bring you fun stories, destination guides, and healthy travel advice.
 To help cover the cost of running this site, all posts are sprinkled with hand-selected affiliate links.
 When you click on one of these links and make a purchase, I will earn a small commission at no additional cost to you.
 I only accept affiliate links and paid advertisements from brands I believe in, trust and use personally.
 Thank you for your continued support!

-Take some time here to explore the caves, jump off some rocks, and swim in the pristine blue water.
+Take some time here to explore the caves, jump off rocks, and swim in the pristine blue water.

-Also, be mindful there is a small entrance fee when you reach the ticket office.
+Also, be mindful that there is a small entrance fee when you reach the ticket office.
 The cost is 50 pesos per person (just shy of one U.S. dollar per person).
 Worth it!

 Thousands of tourists from all over the world flock to Cebu to participate in this epic adventure.
 With that said, you will run into some crowds—both local and international travelers come here.

 The Inambakan Falls are located in Ginatilan and are easily the most breathtaking waterfalls on the island of Cebu.
-Dustin and I spent almost half a day here, but it can quickly turn into a full-day venture if you decide to visit the higher falls.
+I spent almost half a day here, but it can quickly turn into a full-day venture if you decide to visit the higher falls.

-You can swim around the pool and even get a vigorous back massage by the waterfall’s incredible water pressure.
+You can swim around the pool and even get a vigorous back massage from the waterfall’s incredible water pressure.
 Be prepared to run into some crowds, but know, there’s a REASON why people come here to check it out.
 This waterfall is arguably the most beautiful in all of Cebu, Philippines.

 Once at the pool, feel free to swim in the refreshing water and even participate in some cliff-jumping!

 Another thing to note, it is quite the journey from the ticketing booth to the actual falls themselves.
 Be prepared to walk just under a half-mile, up and down hills, in the direct sunlight.
-There are some Filipino men on motorbikes there waiting to take you up the road for a small fee, but because Dustin and I felt we could use the walk, we declined the motorbike rides.

 * We will never share your details with any third party